salser/front_end_avvillas/aOe/README.md

 # AOe
+Be ensure you have NODEJS installed with npm, then you are ready to install Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.7.

 ## Development server

-Run `ng serve` for a dev server.
+Run in the root of the project `npm install` for installing all dependences in the project Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding